myplaceonline/posixcube/README.md

                 temporarily.
 If not specified, defaults to envars*sh envars*sh.enc -p PWD    Password for decrypting .enc ENVAR files.
       -w PWDF   File that contains the password for decrypting .enc ENVAR files.
+                Defaults to ~/.posixcube.pwd
       -r ROLE   Role name.
 Option may be specified multiple times.
       -o P=V    Set the specified parameter P with the value V. Do not put double quotes around V. If V contains *, try to find matching hosts per the -h algorithm.
 Option may be specified multiple times.
+      -i CUBE   Upload a CUBE but do not execute it.
+This is needed when one CUBE includes this CUBE using cube_include.
       -v        Show version information.
       -d        Print debugging information.
       -q        Quiet; minimize output.